All Products

 Definition

-• Implement exclusive consumption and provide secondary data isolation
+• Exclusive consumption and secondary data fencing

-• Define data identities and permissions
+• Data identity and permissions

-Building on topic-based identity and permission management, you can use LiteTopics to further refine user identities and permissions.
+In addition to topic-based identity and permission management, you can use LiteTopics to further refine user identities and permissions.

 Model relationship